dapr/dotnet-sdk/samples/Client/DaprClient/Readme.md

 # Dapr Client Sample
-The client sample shows how to make Dapr calls to publish events, save state, get state and delete state using a Dapr client apis.
+The client sample shows how to use the Dapr Client to:

+- Invoke services
+- Publish events
+- Use the state store to get, set, and delete data

 ## Prerequistes